outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 Endpoint = 23.45.67.89:39814
 ```

 You can see that "Address", "DNS" and "SaveConfig" items are added.
-The DNS defined by *wg-quick* will replace that of system default by *resolvconf* of *net-dns/openresolv*.
+The DNS defined by *wg-quick* will replace local ones with help of *resolvconf*.

 Here is an server example:

 ```
 [Interface]
-Address = 10.0.0.1/24
+Address = 10.0.0.2/24
 PostUp = iptables -A FORWARD -i %i -j ACCEPT; iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE PostDown = iptables -D FORWARD -i %i -j ACCEPT; iptables -t nat -D POSTROUTING -o eth0 -j MASQUERADE ListenPort = 39814